rooklift/gtp/README.md

 # Technical notes

 Behind the scenes, the library is generating an SGF tree of the game, and using the sgf library for legality checking and undo functionality.
-The custom GTP command "savesgf" can be used to dump that as a file.
+The custom GTP command `savesgf` can be used to dump that as a file.